Berliet Dauphine 11CV: Bodies

 The car was offered as a four door “Berline” sedan/saloon and as a two door “Coach” sedan/saloon.
 There was also a sporting bodied “Roadster” and a two door five seater “Cabriolet”.
 However, the “Roadster” and “Coach” bodied cars were delisted in 1935, leaving just the four door “Berline” and the “Cabriolet”.

 The bodies were manufactured in what was becoming a rather old fashioned manner, with the structural strength coming from a timber frame over which steel panels were fitted.
-By this time competitor vehicles from volume automakers such as the Peugeot 402, Renault Primaquatre and Citroën Traction were coming with all-steel bodies formed from sheet steel using heavy presses, and without the need for any separate structural frame underneath the panels.
+By this time, competitor vehicles from volume automakers such as the Peugeot 402, Renault Primaquatre and Citroën Traction were coming with all-steel bodies formed from sheet steel using heavy presses, and without the need for any separate structural frame underneath the panels.
 The all-steel car bodies could be more curvaceously styled and, given sufficient volumes, more cheaply produced, but Berliet sold fewer than 10,000 Dauphines, and this would have fallen far short of the volumes necessary to amortise the high capital costs involved with heavy steel presses and dies for stamping body panels.

 Engines and transmission

 The 11CV 1,990cc four cylinder water-cooled unit delivered a maximum of 50 hp at 4,000 rpm to the rear wheels via a conventional 4-speed manual gear box.
-Maximum power listed for the 9CV 1600cc unit was 40 hp at 4,000 rpm.
+The maximum power listed for the 9CV 1600cc unit was 40 hp at 4,000 rpm.
 The 9CV engine was removed from the list for Model Year 1938, leaving just the 11CV Dauphine offered.

 A “special order” 14CV engine was advertised for a few months during the middle part of 1937, but had also been delisted by the time of the motor show in October 1937.